campaign-layer/origin-sdk/README.md

 ### useModal

-The `useModal` hook returns the state of the Auth and My Camp modals, as well as functions to show and hide them.
+The `useModal` hook returns the state of the Auth and My Origin modals, as well as functions to show and hide them.

 **Note: The `<CampModal/>` component must be rendered in the component tree for the modals to be displayed.**